-The Regional Technical Support Mechanism (RTSM) as described above, hosted by SPREP, will act as the main mechanism for deploying additional short term technical assistance when requested by countries.
+The Regional Technical Support Mechanism (RTSM) as described above, hosted by SPREP and reporting to the Hub management team, will act as the main mechanism for deploying additional short term technical assistance when requested by countries.
 Countries that utilised the RTSM over the past few years, particularly for project design and feasibility, provided positive feedback of their experiences.
+During consultations at the NDC Dialogue, countries proposed a strengthening of the RTSM to ensure that the roster of experts is sufficiently broad to include sector-specific advisory services by experts from and familiar with the region.
+Improved marketing of the RTSM to ensure also needed.
 The RTSM will be reimagined to provide greater emphasis on engagement with countries to support them in identifying the type of technical expertise that is best suited to their needs.
 Strong private sector engagement is also critical to ensure active participation from potential providers of expertise.